FIRST-South-Carolina/obs-ftc-stream-manager/README.md

 ## Script Setup

 To set up FTC Match Uploader for subsequent use (as in this only needs to be done once per system), the `google-api-python-client` and `google-auth-oauthlib` Python packages must be installed.
-To install them in Windows, open a PowerShell or CMD command prompt and run the command `%LOCALAPPDATA%\Programs\Python\Python36\Scripts\pip.exe install google-api-python-client google-auth-oauthlib`.
+To install them in Windows, open a PowerShell or CMD command prompt and run the command `%LOCALAPPDATA%\Programs\Python\Python36\Scripts\pip.exe install -U google-api-python-client google-auth-oauthlib`.

 ## OBS Profile Setup